Skillet Corn with Bacon

 Let’s pan fry some corn!

-Another reason why this is a nice dish for the holidays – it doesn’t require the oven!
+Another reason why skillet corn is a nice dish for the holidays – it doesn’t require the oven!

 The oven is always the most sought after kitchen appliance whenever I make a holiday meal.